joaoventura/temple.js/README.md

 </script>
 ```

-You can also use the generator at site/index.html to compile your templates to javascript source code.
+You can also use the [online generator](http://joaoventura.github.io/temple.js/generator/index.html) to compile your templates to javascript source code.

 ## Documentation